dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 way that is almost miraculous.
 In order to carry out this trick, they first need to learn about text by reading it.
 To process text, language models rely on an underlying technology that translates text into numbers.
-Called an embedding, this represents sentences or paragraphs as numbers, in a way that similar concepts end up numerically close to each other.
+Called an embedding, this technology represents sentences or paragraphs as numbers, in a way that similar concepts end up numerically close to each other.
 The embedding provides a mapping from concepts or themes into numbers.